Resources

 - A site placement agreement

-Details of this type of arrangement are unique to each situation.
+Details of this arrangement are unique to each situation.

 Mercy's CPE program sites can't provide housing.
 Students are responsible for arranging their own housing prior to beginning their program.